 If you are anything like me, you have a gazillion and one things to do to keep your small business running, be profitable AND make payroll.
 If you are anything like me, you can sometimes find it incredibly overwhelming, if not impossible.
-In one of my moments of despair, I asked myself (while eating ice cream and watching Anger Management-- always good to stimulate creative thinking)
+In one of my moments of despair, I asked myself (while eating ice cream and watching Anger Management– always good to stimulate creative thinking)

 “If there was one thing that I could change about my business, what would it be?”

-And the answer came to me like a lightning bolt: I want a like-minded partner who wants to grow their similar business like I did, whom I could rely upon to do some of the things I was now doing, and who added value to my overall offerings.
-You might say to yourself, "Dream on, Lori."
-But me, being an internet addict, web developer, digital marketer, and dreamer, (notice the subliminal advertisement) decided to go to my old friend THE INTERNETS (ada Craig's List) and post this gig:
+And the answer came to me like a lightning bolt: I want a like-minded partner who wants to grow a similar business like I did, whom I could rely upon to do some of the things I was now doing, and who added value to my overall offerings.
+You might say to yourself, “Dream on, Lori.”
+But me, being an internet addict, web developer, digital marketer, and dreamer, (notice the subliminal advertisement) decided to go to my old friend THE INTERNETS (aka Craig’s List) and post this gig:

 This might sound crazy, but what the heck.
 It’s Craig’s List after all.
 My web development and design business has created and built some AMAZING stuff.
 However, I need some help to reach our next level.
 We have a kick APPS development team, an amazing graphic designer and a fantastic CEO/CRO (aka Moi).
 Looking for a minded business partner to help us reach new heights.
 This is NOT a job.

 And lo and behold, I got a few great responses.
 Ok, one that I would actually consider.
 We are now in the phases of “dating” and have completed several projects together that I would not have been able to do alone.
 Will this work for everyone?
 No, probably not.
 But I believe two brains are better than one.